MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Related Work

 \section{Related Work}

 Due to the high costs of contract review and the specialized skills it requires, understanding legal text has proven to be a ripe area for NLP research.

-\paragraph{Legal Entity Extraction.} One area of contract review research focuses on legal entity extraction and document segmentation. \citet{Chalkidis2017ExtractingCE} introduce a dataset for extracting basic information from contracts, with follow-up modeling work using RNNs \citep{Chalkidis2018ObligationAP} and Transformers \citep{chalkidis_legal_2020}. \citet{lippi_claudette_2019} introduce a small expert-annotated dataset for identifying ``unfair" clauses in 50 online terms of services. \citet{tuggener_ledgar_2020} introduce a semi-automatically constructed dataset of legal contracts for entity extraction. \citet{Leivaditi2020ABF} introduce an expert-annotated dataset of 2960 annotations for 179 lease agreements. \citet{hendrycks_cuad_2021} introduce CUAD, an expert-annotated contract review dataset containing 13,010 annotations for 150 legal contracts.
-Unlike CUAD, which is a entity extraction task for 16 different types of contracts, MAUD is a multiple-choice reading comprehension task focusing on merger agreements.
+\paragraph{Information Extraction for Legal NLP.} One area of contract review research focuses on information extraction and document segmentation. \citet{Chalkidis2017ExtractingCE} introduce a dataset for extracting basic information from contracts, with follow-up modeling work using RNNs \citep{Chalkidis2018ObligationAP} and Transformers \citep{chalkidis_legal_2020}. \citet{lippi_claudette_2019} introduce a small expert-annotated dataset for identifying ``unfair" clauses in 50 online terms of services. \citet{tuggener_ledgar_2020} introduce a semi-automatically constructed dataset of legal contracts for entity extraction. \citet{Leivaditi2020ABF} introduce an expert-annotated dataset of 2960 annotations for 179 lease agreements. \citet{hendrycks_cuad_2021} introduce CUAD, an expert-annotated contract review dataset containing 13,010 annotations for 150 legal contracts.

 \paragraph{Reading Comprehension for Legal NLP.} \citet{koreeda_contract_2021} introduce a crowd-worker-annotated dataset containing 7191 Natural Language Inference questions about spans of non-disclosure agreements. \citet{Hendrycks2020MeasuringMM} propose a question-answering dataset sourced from freely available online materials, containing questions (including legal exam questions) from dozens of specialized areas. \citet{zheng2021does_casehold} present a multiple-choice reading comprehension dataset with 53,317 annotations automatically extracted from US case law citations. \citet{Duan2019CJRCAR} present a Chinese-language legal reading comprehension dataset, with about 50,000 expert-generated annotations of Chinese judicial rulings.
 In our work we present a legal reading comprehension dataset with 47,457 expert-generated annotations about merger agreements.
 To the best of our knowledge, MAUD is the only English-language legal reading comprehension dataset that is both large-scale and expert-annotated.